5 best ways to keep your devices charged while travelling*

 – They protect your phone

 Power banks seem to be the most popular form of portable charger right now.
 They’re relatively cheap and can be bought in varying capacities depending on the amount of money you’re willing to spend.
+Why not use something like Promotion Choice power banks to charge your technical appliances.
 They’re completely portable and can generally be trusted to deliver the advertised amount of charge capacity over a long period of time.
 The main downside, especially in the large capacity models, is that they take absolutely ages to charge up.
 Some of the larger models can take anything between 15 and 20 hours to fully charge up, which if you have limited access to mains electricity, is going to be simply impossible.

 For laptops and tablets, power banks can also help you out.
 There are power banks that have been created that are designed to have a larger output and greater capacity.
 These generally cost a little more than your average phone charger power bank; however, they still aren’t extortionate.
 Take the oweradd Pilot Pro 32000mAh power pack for example.
 This will only cost you around £80, which is not that expensive considering its relative capacity.

 Size: Size of a large smartphone

 Average charging capability: 3 – 4 charges